 - Bird Dog – 2 sets of 12 reps with a 3-second hold at the top.

 - Lying abduction – 2 Sets of 12 reps.

 Performing these exercises every other day will be enough to keep your glutes active.
 If you are looking to get the most out of your performance in sport and resistance training, make this a part of your routine today.

-In order to build and make any muscle stronger an adequate resistance is eventually needed.
-Once you have mastered the bodyweight exercises and have gotten stronger at those you can progress to these more difficult exercises.
+In order to build and make any muscle stronger, an adequate resistance is eventually needed.
+Once you have mastered the bodyweight exercises above, you can progress to these more difficult exercises.